 If you prefer wired headphones, the Focal Elegia are a better option for neutral listening than the Beyerdynamic Amiron Wireless.
 While the Bluetooth Amiron provide the freedom of a wireless connection, they're less comfortable and their sound profile can vary quite a bit between individuals.
-While not everyone will prefer the Elegia's warmer sound profile, they reproduce audio more consistently than the Amiron, which can sound very different from one person to the next.
+While not everyone will prefer the Focal warmer sound profile, they reproduce audio more consistently than the Beyerdynamic, which can sound very different from one person to the next.

 The HiFiMan ANANDA-BT Wireless for neutral sound than the Beyerdynamic Amiron Wireless.
 The HiFiMan have a more consistent audio delivery, and their open-back design helps create a more open and spacious soundstage.
 That said, the Beyerdynamic have longer battery life, and their closed-back design allows them to isolate more noise and leak less sound.